joeuong/Quest_Survey/README.md

 - Remove students from both terms who did not have a term activation in either semester
     - Can be done prior to running script.
 - Rename each CSV file to `qbuenrollfile####.csv` where #### is the term code
+    - Can also be done as one file which would make the #### not relevant in this step.
 - Structure for CSV sent to UFIT should be:
     - `UFID, STRM, CLASS_NBR`